-Many types have common operations Deriving which are tedious to define yet very necessary, such as the ability to convert to and from strings, compare for equality, or order in a sequence.
-These capabilities are defined as typeclasses in Haskell.
+functions and are just that, functions.
+They must Deriving Many types have common operations start with a lowercase letter or underscore and can- which are tedious to define yet necessary, such as not have the same name as another function in the ability to convert to and from strings, compare scope.
+Thus the "ct" prefix on each above.
+Mul- for equality, or order in a sequence.
+These capabil-

-Because seven of these operations are so common, Haskell provides the deriving keyword which will automatically implement the typeclass on the associated type.
+Because seven of these operations are so combut that can be dangerous if the accessor is not used mon, Haskell provides the deriving keyword which will automatically implement the typeclass on the associated type.
 The seven supported typeclasses are: Eq, Read, Show, Ord, Enum, Ix, and Bounded.

 Two forms of deriving are possible.
-The first is used when a type only derives on class:
+The first is used when a type only derives one class: